armstrongl/awesome-writing/README.md

 - [LanguageTool](https://languagetool.org) - An open-source writing assistant, an alternative to Grammarly.
 - [HemingwayApp](https://hemingwayapp.com) - An editor that helps make your writing bold and clear.
 - [Writefull](https://www.writefull.com/) - An editor that helps you revise your text using AI.
+- [Expresso App](https://github.com/mikpanko/expresso) - An interactive tool to analyze, edit and compare text styles in English created by Mikhail Panko.
 - [Proselint](https://github.com/amperser/proselint) - A command-line utility that collects best practices and common writing errors from several different language guides.
 - [Pandoc](https://pandoc.org/MANUAL) - A Haskell library for converting from
   one markup format to another, and a command-line tool that uses this